MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 |Secure Hypertext Transfer Protocol (HTTPS)|--|443 or 8531 (See note 3, **Windows Server Update Services**)|

 ###  <a name="BKMK_PortsSQL-SQL"></a> SQL Server --> SQL Server
- Intersite database replication requires the SQL Server at one site to communicate directly with the SQL Server of its parent or child site.
+ Intersite database replication requires the SQL Server at one site to communicate directly with the SQL Server at its parent or child site.

 |Description|UDP|TCP|
 |-----------------|---------|---------|